cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.11.2v0.1
 Access to Google Workspace applications by less secure apps that do not meet security standards for authentication SHALL be prevented.

 - _Rationale:_ Antiquated authentication methods introduce additional risk into the workspace environment.
-Only allowing apps that use modern standards helps reduce the risk of credential compromise.
+Only allowing apps that use modern authentication standards helps reduce the risk of credential compromise.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping